 What are the benefits of open banking?

-You may have already used third-party financial management tools that open banking would improve on, apart from the banks, regulators, and startups.
+For consumers, the benefits of open banking are quickly apparent: You may have already used third-party financial management tools that open banking would improve on, apart from the banks, regulators, and startups.
 Consumers will have more options in managing money, borrowing, and making payments.
 As Gavin Littlejohn, Chairman of FData Global puts it,

 “It’s critically important in the modern world for the customer to be empowered with their financial data to enable them to access products and services which work for them.
 Not necessarily for the incumbent supplier of their financial services.”